-In his book, Darwin offered several pieces of evidence that favored evolution.
-In a subdued manner, he attempted to convince the scientific community of the validity of his theory.
+In his book, Darwin offered several pieces of evidence that supported evolution.
+He attempted to convince the scientific community of the validity of his theory.

 One piece of evidence offered by Darwin is found in the science of paleontology.
 Paleontology deals with locating, cataloging, and interpreting the life forms that existed in past millennia.
 It is the study of fossils—the bones, shells, teeth, and other remains of organisms, or evidence of ancient organisms, that have survived over eons of time.

-1 ).
-As Darwin pointed out, the forelimbs of such animals as humans, whales, bats, and other creatures are strikingly similar, even though the forelimbs are used for different purposes (that is, lifting, swimming, and flying).
+More evidence for evolution is offered by comparative anatomy (see Figure 12-1).
+As Darwin pointed out, the forelimbs of such animals as humans, porpoises, bats, and other creatures are strikingly similar, even though the forelimbs are used for different purposes (that is, lifting, swimming, and flying, respectively).
 Darwin proposed that similar forelimbs have similar origins, and he used this evidence to point to a common ancestor for modern forms.
 He suggested that various modifications are nothing more than adaptations to the special needs of modern organisms.

 Figure 12-1 The forelimbs of a human and four animals showing the similarity in construction.
 This similarity was offered by Darwin as evidence that evolution has occurred.